top of page

 Background Research

 My next step is figuring out what I need to know to accurately write the story.
-I will often use the internet to research any people or issues that will be featured, while I also conduct internal research with my classmates to determine viable stakeholders and acquire contact information.
+I often conduct online research on the people or issues that will be featured, while I also conduct internal research with my classmates to determine viable stakeholders and acquire contact information.
 I will often use this to generate a rough outline of things I want to include in the story.

 Screen Shot 2024-01-16 at 9.54.22 PM.png